VediSys/API_Coinbase05_D1/README.md

 2) Download all scripts into the same working directory as Pydroid.
 3) Run 'api_api_cb05_idx.py' in the Pydroid IDE.

-* Make sure to have pandas, matplotlib and mplfinance pipped (installed) from within Pydroid on your device.
+* Make sure to have numpy, pandas, matplotlib and mplfinance pipped (installed) from within Pydroid on your device.

 Please note: